EnwardZuLiu/java9-tutorial/README.md

   //[foo, baz]
 ```

-Notice how `map.get(index)` with index equals 4 creates a empty stream that doesn't affect the execution of our program.
+Notice how `map.get(index)` with index != 1 or 2 creates a empty stream that doesn't affect the execution of our program.

 The `iterate` operator already exist in Java 8, but in Java 9 we can pass a Predicate to limit the execution of the `iterate` operator in a similar fashion of `takeWhile` and `dropWhile` works.